dkallen78/math-trainer/README.md

 ### Historical Research

 I'm reading through some 19th century articles right now and it's striking how passionate the writers are in their advocacy for mental math.
 I feel like these advocates are the source for the timed multiplication table tests I had to take in the 4th grade.
 Although none of the authors I've read so far have called for timed testing, their means for improving mental calculation are left unsaid.

-> Apparently the timed tests to which I (and many others) was subjected were not a direct result of the 19th century educational fad of mental math.
+Apparently the timed tests to which I (and many others) was subjected were not a direct result of the 19th century educational fad of mental math.
 Many schools switched to a program of oral math.
 There was a backlash to this that lasted until the middle of the 20th century when there was a revival in interest.
 And here we are again.
 "Everything old is new again."

 The exception is [Haskins, (1887)](https://www.jstor.org/stable/44464091) who gives examples that would be familiar to teachers today, such as counting by 2s up and down the number line.

+## Experts to Seek Out

+Doug Rohrer, interleaving - drohrer@usf.edu

+Zachary Hawes, spatial development